rotimi2020/PowerCo-Churn-Analysis-Excel/README.md

 ### 📄 Download the Full Excel Project

+> The dataset file is large and couldn’t be uploaded to GitHub, so it has been uploaded to Google Drive instead.
 You can **download the complete Excel (.xlsm)** workbook for this project here:
 **[Download PowerCo Churn Analysis Workbook](https://docs.google.com/spreadsheets/d/1Ba-BHU8YsbfXJwedYLtdmyR9XpQKVoRf/edit?usp=drive_web&ouid=107391022740624738523&rtpof=true)**